pixl8/Preside-Documentation/docs/02.devguides/23.formbuilder/04.styling/page.md

 ## Item layouts

 Form item layouts are implemented in a similar way to form layouts.
-Viewlets matching the pattern `formbuilder.layouts.formfields.(yourlayout)` will be automatically registered as _global_ layouts for _all_ form field items.
+Viewlets matching the pattern `formbuilder.layouts.formfield.(yourlayout)` will be automatically registered as _global_ layouts for _all_ form field items.

-In addition, specific layouts for item types can also be implemented by creating viewlets that match the pattern, `formbuilder.layouts.formfields.(youritemtype).(yourlayout)`.
+In addition, specific layouts for item types can also be implemented by creating viewlets that match the pattern, `formbuilder.layouts.formfield.(youritemtype).(yourlayout)`.
 If an item type specific layout shares the same name as a global form field layout, the item type specific layout will be used when rendering an item for that type.

 ### The viewlet